TheBinaryNinja/tvapp2/docs/docs/config/env.md

 # Environment Variables

 Environment variables allow you to modify how TVApp2 functions within a docker container.
-Ensure that you understand the setting you are changing before you apply the change, otherwise, TVApp2 may fail to start due to misconfigurations.
+Ensure that you understand the setting you are changing before you modify these values, otherwise, TVApp2 may fail to start due to misconfigurations.

 <br />